Asian Car Brands

 Dongfeng Motor Logo

-The predecessor of Dongfeng Motor is Second Automobile Works Co., Ltd., which was founded in 1969 and started producing automobiles in mid-1975.
+The predecessor of Dongfeng Motor is Second Automobile Works Co., Ltd., founded in 1969 and started producing automobiles in mid-1975.
 At the end of 1975, Dongfeng received a new name, which means “East Wind.”
 While the company’s first vehicle was a military vehicle, the second model EQ140 5t Heavy-Duty Truck marked the transition to the production of civilian vehicles.

 FAW